Hayjhay/A-landing-page/README.md

 # A-landing-page
-An exercise on responsive web design (@ sololearn)
+An exercise on responsive web design using majorly html and css (via @sololearn) not interactive, neither functioning yet